-Capitals rally to force overtime but once again can’t close deal
+Capitals rally to force overtime but once again can’t close the deal

 Goalie drama

-In a surprising twist to the start of the game, Vanecek played the first 1:45 of the first period with Ilya Samsonov absent from the bench.
-Samsonov was slated to get the start, but didn’t appear in the tunnel until about 1:40 into the game.
+In a surprising twist at the start of the game, Vanecek played the first 1:45 with Ilya Samsonov absent from the bench.
+Samsonov was slated to get the start but didn’t appear in the tunnel until about 1:40 into the game.
 He then replaced Vanecek in net.

-Laviolette was coy after the game when describing Samsonov’s absence to start the contest “We are probably just better off saying that he had an issue.
-He needed a minute.”
+Laviolette was coy after the game when describing Samsonov’s absence to start the contest.

+“We are probably just better off saying that he had an issue,” Laviolette said.
+“He needed a minute.”

 After allowing his third goal of the night — a right point shot from Brandon Montour at 7:16 of the second — Samsonov headed to the bench.
-Vanecek reentered the game and the Czech goaltender played the remainder.
+Vanecek reentered, and the Czech goaltender played the rest of the way.

-“That was me, just making a call and not liking the way the game went,” Laviolette said about making the switch.
+“That was me, just making a call and not liking the way the game went,” Laviolette said of the switch.
 “There were just things I thought we could have done better, things that he could have done better.”

 Samsonov allowed three goals on 18 shots.
-He was making his first start since his 16-save shutout against the Arizona Coyotes on Friday night.
+He was making his first start since a 16-save shutout against the Arizona Coyotes on Friday.

-Vanecek finished with 10 saves on 11 shots.
-Vanecek played Monday night against Tampa Bay, when he made 23 saves on 26 shots on goal in the team’s 3-2 loss.
+Vanecek finished with 13 saves on 15 shots.
+Vanecek played Monday night against Tampa Bay, when he made 23 saves on 26 shots in the team’s 3-2 loss.

 An early hole

 Washington was down 2-0 entering the second period before the goal-filled 20 minutes turned things around.
-Florida’s first goal of the night came from Aleksander Barkov only 3:07 into the game.
-The Panthers doubled their lead with Aaron Ekblad’s goal at 11:04 of the first.
+Florida’s first goal came from Aleksander Barkov only 3:07 in.
+The Panthers then doubled their lead with Aaron Ekblad’s goal at 11:04.

-Daniel Sprong got the Capitals on the board 43 seconds into the second period with a slick breakaway goal against rookie Spencer Knight to cut the lead to 2-1.
-Knight had replaced Sergei Bobrovsky to start the second period after Bobrovsky had an undisclosed upper-body injury.
+Daniel Sprong got the Capitals on the board 43 seconds into the second period with a slick breakaway goal against rookie Spencer Knight to cut the deficit to 2-1.
+Knight had replaced Sergei Bobrovsky to start the period after Bobrovsky suffered an upper-body injury.

 Florida then answered Sprong’s goal with two of its own — the blast from Montour that ended Samsonov’s night in net and a power-play rebound goal from Barkov.